WooMinecraft/WooMinecraft/README.md

 You'll need the WordPress plugin for this MC Plugin to work - you can [get it here](https://github.com/WooMinecraft/woominecraft-wp).

 ## Changelog

+### 1.1.0
+* Added - Redirect Exceptions for sending/receiving data from the server.
+You will now get an exception if your host is redirecting the requests.
+* Updated - HTTP Requests now use `CloseableHttpClient` and `CloseableHttpResponse` so connections will now close, not sure if they weren't before.
+* Added - Exception handling for sending order updates to server.
+Will now throw exceptions if plugin receives invalid data.
+* Added - World white-listing, props [FabioZumbi12](https://github.com/WooMinecraft/WooMinecraft/pull/117) - disabled by default
+* Added - Clarification around server key, props [spannerman79](https://github.com/WooMinecraft/WooMinecraft/pull/119)

 ### 1.0.10
 * Updated public suffix list, required by HTTP client